The Ultimate Guide to Salesforce Test Automation in 2023

 When it comes to testing your Salesforce CRM, you have two options.
 The first is manual testing.
 This can be time, energy, and cost-intensive, as it requires your testing team to implement traditional methods to root out the problems.

-Your second option is automated testing, which uses a testing tool (see examples below) to test every level of the system: unit, system, UAT, production, and regression.
+Your second option is Salesforce automated testing, which uses salesforce testing tools (see examples below) to test every level of the system: unit, system, UAT, production, and regression.

 This part of the testing process is run by developers who specialise in APEX, the specific language used by Salesforce.
 Small additions to the code will run behind the scenes to automatically check that it's working correctly.